 5. The bedbugs with super-strength

 Unfortunately, our long-running battle with these bed-hopping pests has backfired, producing bedbugs with thicker shells and nerve cells of steel to resist the harsh chemicals we lob at them.
-Bedbugs in New York City are now 250 times more resistant to pesticides than the bedbugs in Florida, according to researchers at the University of Massachusetts in Amherst.
-"Insect resistance is nothing more than sped-up evolution," says insect toxicologist John Clark.
+In 2011, it was found that bedbugs in New York City were 250 times more resistant to pesticides than the bedbugs in Florida, according to researchers at the University of Massachusetts in Amherst.
+"Insect resistance is nothing more than sped-up evolution," insect toxicologist John Clark said.

 6. The mouse that’s immune to poison

 Bad news for anyone with a fear of mice: researchers have discovered a house mouse with an immunity to Warfarin, a type of poison typically deployed to fight infestations.
 The super mice were discovered in Germany, where the lowly house mouse bred with its poison-resistant distant cousin the Algerian mouse.
 The result?
 A hybrid mouse with a very useful genetic mutation that gives it a leg up over its rodent relatives.
 Usually hybrid animals can’t reproduce, but “sometimes there is the occasional odd hybrid that has just about the right novel combination of genomes from two species that renders them, at least temporarily, superior over the pure species," the study’s lead author, Michael Kohn, wrote.
 “We’ve caught evolution in the act."